Island Teak Location Contact

 Finished Template

-Island Teak Decking is a unique and authentic teak decking system designed for all fiberglass boats where weight is a consideration.
-Island Teak Decking is ideally suited for RIB (rigid hull inflatable boats) which adds the confident beauty of true teak decking while providing more secure footing with an easier surface to keep clean than typical white fiberglass decks.
+The Island Teak Decking System is ideally suited for installation on fiberglass decks to add the confident beauty of true teak while providing secure footing and an easier surface to keep clean than typical white fiberglass decks.

 Making templates: